twpayne/chezmoi/docs/HOWTO.md

 dry-run mode, the script is not executed.

 Scripts are any file in the source directory with the prefix `run_`, and are executed in alphabetical order.
-Scripts that should only be run when their contents change have the prefix `run_once_`.
+Scripts that should only be run if they have not been run before have the prefix `run_once_`.

 Scripts break chezmoi's declarative approach, and as such should be used sparingly.
 Any script should be idempotent, even `run_once_` scripts.